How to set up other consultation arrangements

 - face to face discussions

 - briefing sessions.

-- consult with the workers on how consultation will occur and explain the various mechanisms that are available
+- consult with the workers on how consultation will occur and explain what consultation requires

-- agree on how consultation will take place.
-The nature of consultation must be consistent with requirements of the WHS Act including ensuring information is shared and workers are given a reasonable opportunity to contribute
+- ensure the nature of consultation is consistent with requirements under section 48 of the WHS Act including ensuring information is shared and workers are given a reasonable opportunity to contribute

-- set up a plan to ensure consultation occurs as required under the WHS Act
+- ensure consultation occurs when required under section 49 of the WHS Act

 - regularly monitor and review the consultation procedures to ensure they are the most effective form of consultation.